 - A Fire Department inspection of that work within 14 days.

-Oil tanks rendered inactive with a permit from the Fire Department before Bylaw 9265 are exempt from this requirement.
+Oil tanks rendered inactive with a permit from the Fire Department before the adoption of Bylaw 9265 on May 26, 2014 are exempt from this requirement.
 However, insurance and financial institutions may require homeowners to remove any inactive tanks before they will approve home insurance or mortgage agreements.

-- Managing Residential Oil Heat Systems in the Capital Regional District [PDF - 845 KB], A Review of Stakeholder Views and Actions Concerning Prevention of Fuel Spill Oils, The Partnership for Water Sustainability in B.C., September 19, 2014
+- Managing Residential Oil Heat Systems in the Capital Regional District, A Review of Stakeholder Views and Actions Concerning Prevention of Fuel Spill Oils, The Partnership for Water Sustainability in B.C., September 19, 2014

 - Facts on Contaminated Sites, B.C.
 Ministry of Environment